 Utica, NY: Mr. Ralph S. Paladino, Retired UPD, age 72, passed away unexpectedly on Tuesday, December 3, 2019, at St. Elizabeth Medical Center, with his loving family at his side.

-To plant a memorial tree in honor of Ralph S. Paladino, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Ralph S. Paladino, please visit our Heartfelt Sympathies Store.

 Born in Utica, on August 29, 1947, Ralph was a son of the late Salvatore and Mary (Lopriore) Paladino.
 He was raised and educated locally and graduated from T.R.
 Proctor High School, class of 1966.
 He continued his education at Herkimer County Community College and SUNY Empire State College, where he received a Bachelor Degree in Business, Government and Economics.

 Ralph was appointed to the Utica Police Department in 1969.
 At one time, he served the department as an accident investigator, and later aspired to Crime/Prevention Public Relations Officer.
 Ralph was the first officer appointed to this position.
 During his career, he instituted many Child Abuse Programs, best known for the “McGruff The Crime Dog” program.
 He retired in 1989, after over 20 years of public service.

 On August 21, 1971, Ralph was wed to the former Rosemarie DePetrocellis.
 Their marriage was blessed with over forty-eight years of mutual love and admiration.

 At one time, he played the snare drum with the “Magnificent Yankees Drum and Bugle Corps”.
 He was a lifelong communicant of St. Anthony of Padua Church and a member of the Nocturnal Adoration Society.